 IndentationError: unindent does not match any outer indentation level

-msg = f"You have {strength} strength, {wisdom} wisdom, and {dexterity} dexterity for a total of {total} stats.This is the line of code that caused the error.
+msg = f"You have {strength} strength, {wisdom} wisdom, and {dexterity} dexterity for a total of {total} stats.This is the actual line of code that caused the error.

 Don't be fooled!
 The proper amount of indentation in Python is 4 spaces (or one <tab> stroke).
 In this case, line 2 is actually indented 6 spaces, which is why the interpreter is confused.
-Fix line 2.

 Run the code again.
-You should see another error, this time the last few lines are something like:
+You should see another error!
+This time the last few lines are something like:

 msg = f"You have {strength} strength, {wisdom} wisdom, and {dexterity} dexterity for a total of {total} stats.